Glasgow Must Sees

 ‘That’s because you’re an east-coaster and prefer small towns.’

 ‘Could be.
 But I reckon Glasgow offers no essential Scottish experiences that you can’t get in Edinburgh.
 OK, it has plenty to see, but as for Glasgow must sees, I’m not sure.’

 ‘Well, you’re making the city sound like an inferior Edinburgh.
 And that’s plain wrong.
 What about Charles Rennie Mackintosh?
-The Art School?'
+The Glasgow School of Art?'

 ‘OK, I agree, the Glasgow School of Art qualifies as a Glasgow must see.’
-(Except since the fire on the 23rd May 2014, all interior tours are cancelled for at least 12 months until the restoration is completed.)
+(Except since the fire on the 23rd May 2014, all interior tours are cancelled until the restoration is completed.
+The visitor centre opposite is still worth seeing though.)
 And I’m not really saying Glasgow is an inferior Edinburgh.
 It’s just a lot less picturesque.
 It hasn’t got those sweeping panoramas, those magnificent first impressions, that sense of theatre... ’

 ‘That’s enough.
 You’re beginning to sound like these tourist brochures you used to write.’